 Volunteering gives you the opportunity to share your passion for natural history and science with today’s students and tomorrow’s scientists in a dynamic, ever-changing setting.
 Whether your interests are in computer science, astronomy, or natural history, we have a need for your assistance!
 Our volunteers work on the Museum floor and behind the scenes, performing a wide range of tasks.

-Besides personal satisfaction and rewarding life experiences, volunteer benefits include free admission, discounts at the NatureWorks gift store and the Museum's Café, newsletters, social activities, and special recognition events.
+Besides personal satisfaction and rewarding life experiences, volunteer benefits include free admission, discounts at the NatureWorks gift store and the Museum's Café, social activities, and special recognition events.

 Educational Volunteer Opportunities

 - Museum Docent: Help visitors understand Museum exhibits

 - Naturalist Center Docent: Assist visitors of all ages in our hands-on discovery room

 - Outreach Educator: Present hands-on science activities in the community (extra training required)

 - FossilWorks: Prepare fossils in front of the public in the fossil preparation lab (extra training required)